Experience Rice University Before College

 - Complete a capstone project to demonstrate what you’ve learned.

-- Earn a Certificate of Completion from Rice University for your college application.
+- For each course, earn a Certificate of Completion from Rice University for your college application.

 Three Learning Advantages Designed for You

-All online courses culminate in a special capstone project that allows you to:
+All courses culminate in a special capstone project that allows you to:

 - Demonstrate what you’ve learned in a presentation.